Behat/docs/user_guide/feature_contexts.rst

         }
     }

-A simple mnemonic for context classes is "testing features *in a context*".
+A simple mnemonic for context classes is: "testing features *in a context*".
 Feature descriptions tend to be very high level.
 It means there's not much technical detail exposed in them, so the way you will test those features pretty much depends on the context you test them in.
 That's what